 Since the mid-nineteenth century, the term “ethnic” has come to mean “member of a group of people with a set of shared characteristics,” including a belief in common descent.
 As such, “ethnic groups” refer to human groups that entertain a subjective belief in their common descent because of similarities of physical or customs type or both, or because of memories of colonization and migration.
 Ethnic phenomena are primarily explained through the “primordialist” and “instrumentalist” explanations.
 Primordialism holds that ethnicity is a constitutive and permanent feature of human nature.
 Instrumentalists argue that ethnicity is a social construct with the purpose of achieving political or material gain.
 However, the real debate is among constructivists over whether ethnicity should be studied from the participant or the observer perspective.
 Meanwhile, it is difficult to determine exactly when and where “the nation” first became identified with “the people” as it is today, but the process is closely tied to the rise of popular sovereignty and representative democracy.
 When nations and nationalism became the subject of academic inquiry, three positions emerged: “modernism,” which holds that both nations and nationalism are modern phenomena; “perennialism,” which argues that nationalist ideology is modern, but nations date back to at least the Middle Ages; and “ethno-symbolism,” a combination of the previous two.
 Most contemporary classifications of nations and nationalism are typological, the most prominent of which identify two dichotomous types, such as the distinction between “civic” and “ethnic” nationalism.
 Other classifications are better described as taxonomies.

-The academic study of warfare has expanded considerably over the past decade.
-Whereas research used to focus almost exclusively on the onset of interstate war, more recent scholarship has shifted the focus from wars between states to civil conflict, and from war onset to questions of how combatants wage and terminate war as well as what are the longer-term consequences of warfare for countries and their populations.
-Scholarship has also shifted away from country-conflict-year units of analysis to micro-level studies that are attentive to individual-level motives as well as explaining spatial variation in wartime behavior by civilians and combatants within a country or armed conflict.
-Today, research focuses on variation in how states and rebel groups wage war, particularly regarding when and how wars expand, whether combatants comply with the laws of war, when/why conflicts terminate, and whether conflicts end with a clear military victory or a political settlement through negotiations.
+The academic study of warfare has expanded considerably over the past 15 years.
+Whereas research used to focus almost exclusively on the onset of interstate war, more recent scholarship has shifted the focus from wars between states to civil conflict, and from war onset to questions of how combatants wage and terminate war.
+Questioned as well are the longer-term consequences of warfare for countries and their populations.
+Scholarship has also shifted away from country-conflict-year units of analysis to micro-level studies that are attentive to individual-level motives and explanations of spatial variation in wartime behavior by civilians and combatants within a country or armed conflict.
+Today, research focuses on variations in how states and rebel groups wage war, particularly regarding when and how wars expand, whether combatants comply with the laws of war, when and why conflicts terminate, and whether conflicts end with a clear military victory or with a political settlement through negotiations.
 Recent research also recognizes that strategic behavior continues into the post-conflict period, with important implications for the stability of the post-conflict peace.
 Finally, the consequences of warfare are wide-ranging and complex, affecting everything from political stability to public health, often long after the fighting stops.

 Conflict analysis and resolution (CAR) is defined by a set of ideas about avoiding, minimizing, and stopping violence that often is mutually destructive.
 CAR relates to all domains of conflicts, whether within or between families, organizations, communities, or countries.
 The CAR field emerged between 1946 and 1969, as numerous wars and crises erupted, associated with the Cold War and the national liberation struggles of the decolonization process.
 Many doctrines, theories, and research appeared to explain and influence those conflicts.
 New governmental and nongovernmental actions were also undertaken to prevent future wars by building transnational institutions and fostering reconciliation between former enemies.
 The rapid expansion and institutionalization of CAR began in the early 1970s, when many American pioneers in the field became discouraged by their failure to accomplish more during the 1950s and 1960s.
 The end of the Cold War in 1989 and collapse of the Soviet Union in 1991 profoundly changed the world environment.
 Several developments contributed to limiting destructive international and domestic conflicts.
 These include the increasing economic integration of the world and the intensification of global communications; the growing adherence to norms protecting human rights; increasing number of democratic countries; and growing engagement of women in governance.
 Core CAR concepts include conflict analysis, conflict fluidity and subjectivity, and multiplicity of actors.